Sorry, you need to enable JavaScript to visit this website.

 European Union Programmes Agency (EUPA) constantly monitors closely all awarded projects through:

-In addition, the MT NA holds a number of checks both during the implementation of the project, therefore an on the spot during the action, while also a check after the project has been finalised, therefore an on the spot after the action.
+In addition, the MT NA holds a number of checks both during the implementation of the project, therefore an on-the-spot check during the action, and after the project has been finalised, therefore an on-the-spot check after the action.
 The MT NA also conducts system checks on recurrent beneficiaries such as Higher Education Institutions.

-The MT NA closely monitors all 7 entities holding an Erasmus Charter for Higher Education (ECHE) through monitoring visits, by using the ECHE monitoring guide provided by the European Commission.
+The MT NA closely monitors all 10 entities holding an Erasmus Charter for Higher Education (ECHE) through monitoring visits, by using the ECHE monitoring guide provided by the European Commission.
+Under the Higher Education sector HEIs as per ECHE principles, need to ensure that all students undergoing a mobility receive full recognition of their learning outcomes.

-The main criteria for the assessment of the quality of the programmes consist in the assessment of the quality of outputs and deliverables against what is declared at application stage.
-In the latter, applications are assessed vis-à-vis the adherence to Commission as well as local priorities.
+The main criteria for assessing the quality of the programmes consist in assessing the quality of outputs and deliverables against what is declared at application stage.
+In the latter, applications are assessed vis-à-vis adherence to Commission and local priorities.
 Following qualitative evaluation and financial evaluation, funding can be withheld (namely the final payment) if the programme is deemed unsatisfactory in terms of quality.